gitlabhq/omnibus-gitlab/doc/settings/database.md

 #### GitLab 12.10 and later

-The default PostgrSQL version is set to 11.x, and an automatic upgrade of the database is done on package upgrades for installs with a single database node.
+The default PostgreSQL version is set to 11.x, and an automatic upgrade of the database is done on package upgrades for installs with a single database node.

 The automatic upgrade is skipped in any of the following cases: